 Heartwarming post-crash picture goes viral

-After a horrifying high-speed crash, a snapshot of a couple reunited in the hospital has gone viral.
+After a horrifying high-speed car accident, a snapshot of a couple reunited in the hospital has gone viral.
 Arika Stovall and Hunter Hanks were on their way to Nashville from Jacksonville, Florida when Hanks lost control of the car and crashed into a concrete bridge pillar.

 Crashed tanker truck leaks fuel onto I-90